ITINERARY Legend; B = Breakfast L = Lunch, D = Dinner

-Leaving Adels Grove, we travel north up through the gates and rivers of Lawn Hill Station.
+Leaving Adels Grove, we travel north through the gates and rivers of Lawn Hill Station.
 Back onto the main Savannah Way, we bypass Domadgee and cross through Hells Gate to the eerie rock formations found here.
 In the late 1800s, police stationed at nearby Corinda provided regular escorts for settlers as far as the rocky escarpments of Hell’s Gate, refusing to accompany the travellers past this point because of the fierceness of Aboriginals to the area.
 We leave Queensland and cross the border into the Northern Territory.
-You’ll appreciate the vastness of the area as we stop ‘somewhere in the unknown’ for lunch before journeying to Borroloola, a small mining and fishing township on the McArthur River, 50km from the Gulf of Carpentaria is our stay for the night.
+You’ll appreciate the vastness of the area as we stop ‘somewhere in the unknown’ for lunch before journeying to Borroloola.
+A small mining and fishing township on the McArthur River, 50km from the Gulf of Carpentaria is our stay for the night.

-- Day 6: BORROLOOA TO MATARANKS (BLD)
+- Day 6: BORROLOOA TO MATARANKA (BLD)

 Overnight: Mataranka (ensuite)

 It’s luxury this morning with ten minutes of sealed road before leaving the bitumen to enter Limmen National Park where we visit the phenomenal rock formations of the Southern Lost City.
 The erosion of the sandstone escarpment has led to the formation of numerous, large sandstone spires and rounded domes giving it the name ‘lost city’.
 We cross the Limmen Bight, Cox and Towns Rivers and other numerous wet and dry riverbeds before arriving to the Roper River.
 We continue through to the old Roper Bar Police Station and Lock Up; this was once where the only crossing was found ‘the Bar’.
 We head west from this point toward the Stuart Highway and to Mataranka where we overnight.
 You can rejuvenate yourself in the thermal rock pools found here.